Olinto De Pretto: Controversial claim about mass-energy formula

 The matter of any body contains within it a sum of energy represented by the entire mass of the body[... ] Nobody will easily admit that, stored in a latent state, in any kilogram of matter, completely hidden to all our investigations, hides such a sum of energy, equivalent to the amount that can be extracted from [burning] millions and millions of kilograms of coal."

-½mv² versus mc²

-De Pretto used the expression $mv^2$ for the "vis viva" and the energy stored within matter, where he identified v with the speed of light.
-According to Italian mathematician Umberto Bartocci, his formula precedes by two years, and is in agreement with Albert Einstein's later formula $E=mc^2$ for mass–energy equivalence, which was derived by Einstein as a consequence of special relativity.
-According to Bartocci, Einstein may have learned of de Pretto's work through his Swiss-Italian friend Michele Besso.

 Radioactive decay

 De Pretto's paper discussed the radioactive decay of uranium and thorium and was the first to conclude that this decay was energy transformation from mass into energy.
 He also presented a hypothesis that the intense heat assumed to be in the centre of the Earth (theory of central fire) was caused by the tremendous mass of the earth creating a massive radioactive core giving off heat and energy.

 Honours

 In 1906 De Pretto was accepted as a member of Accademia dei Lincei, a scientific organization whose members included Galileo Galilei.
 The director of the organization, Ernesto Mancini, was also a member of The Royal Society of London, an international scientific society.
 Mancini submitted De Pretto's paper to the Royal Society for international recognition.
 It was received favourably and was listed in the Society's International Catalogue of Scientific Literature.